 Connecting the dots for you: If your firm does a substantial amount of writing and blogging, but doesn’t use aggregators to disseminate that content, you not only are getting fewer readers; your content is viewed as less credible.

 The last finding, which may turn out to be controversial, is that 2 percent of in-house counsel “say their decisions to retain outside counsel are influenced to a ‘great extent’ by peer-driven rankings,” according to the survey.
-We’re talking about Chambers, U.S. News-Best Lawyers and the like.
-While these listing still have some influence, it appears to be declining.
+We’re talking about Chambers, U.S. News-Best Lawyers, and the like.
+While this listing still has some influence, it appears to be declining.

 The entire survey results can be found at http://insidecounselsurvey.com.